 - Pay attention to your recruitment processes to ensure that unsuitable candidates for the role on offer are weeded out to avoid problems down the line.

-- If you don't already have a probation period, consider introducing one so managers get used to managing probation effectively.
+- If you don't already have a probation period, consider introducing one so that managers get used to managing probation effectively.